beyondessential/tupaia/packages/expression-parser/README.md

 ## Usage

 > [!TIP]
-> Creating a new `ExpressionParser` instance is relatively expensive (15–40ms), so we suggest using a singleton pattern where possible.
+> Creating a new `ExpressionParser` instance is relatively expensive (15–40 ms), so we suggest using a singleton pattern where possible.

 Evaluating an arithmetic expression: